-Thanksgiving quickly brings to mind thoughts of savory turkeys, sweet pies, and other beloved sides that have been associated with this holiday over the years.
-With all the delicious dishes on the table aside most people would agree that this holiday is about more than the food.
-It's really all about gratitude, as the first celebrants of this day believed.
+Thanksgiving quickly brings to mind thoughts of savory turkeys, sweet pies, and other beloved holiday side dishes.
+With all the delicious dishes on the table aside, most people would agree that this holiday is about more than the food.
+It's really all about gratitude.

-Saying Grace with Thanks - If your family always says grace before beginning Thanksgiving dinner, you can easily create a thankful tradition by asking each person around the dinner table, in turn, to express their thanks for something that has occurred over the past year.
+Say grace with thanks: If your family always says grace before beginning Thanksgiving dinner, you can easily create a gratitude-focused tradition by asking each person around the dinner table, in turn, to express their thanks for something that has occurred over the past year.

-You can choose whether to read about the history of the original Thanksgiving, fictional stories about the day, or a book about ways for families to give thanks.
+Read a story about Thanksgiving: Read a Thanksgiving book as a group.
+You can choose whether to read a historically accurate retelling of the original Thanksgiving, fictional stories about the day, or a book about ways for families to give thanks.
 This could be done as everyone waits for the meal to finish cooking.
 Or it could be a fun activity in between courses to give everyone a chance to digest.
 You can take turns reading the story and allow even the younger children a chance to show off their developing reading skills.

-Have a Thanksgiving Sing-Along - Download and sing one or all of these kid friendly songs about Thanksgiving that include old favorites as well as songs sung by contemporary artists for children.
+Have a Thanksgiving sing-along: Download and sing some kid-friendly songs about Thanksgiving that include old favorites as well as songs sung by contemporary artists for children.

-Make a Thanksgiving Scrapbook - Create a holiday scrapbook that will be more cherished as the years pass.
+Make a Thanksgiving scrapbook: Create a holiday scrapbook that will become more cherished as the years pass.
 Take a blank scrapbook and each year put in photos of the family and friends gathered that year; photos of all of the food served; add notes about special things that happened that day; recipes for the dishes and notes about who created each dish.
 Ask each person to write in the book what they are thankful for that year.

-Create a Thankful Mural - Cover a wall in a large piece of kraft paper.
+Create a mural full of gratitude: Cover a wall with a large piece of kraft paper.
 Give the children crayons and ask them to draw pictures and words for those things which they are grateful.

-Artful Turkeys - Help the children create turkey pictures using their hands.
-Tell them (or help younger children) to write what they are thankful for on each feather, followed by coloring in the turkeys.
+Trace hand turkeys: Help the children create turkey pictures using their hands.
+Tell them to write what they are thankful for on each feather, followed by coloring in the turkeys.
 When the turkeys are finished, the children can stand up and tell the group what's written on their feathers.
 Put these in your scrapbook as one of the memories for that year.